SercoSPA/CLEOPE/Trials/nbguide.md

 - the visualisation of the built-up area extended near Wuhan, where a new hospital has been built in 10 days during the COVID-19 emergency.
 - ships detection near Trieste (Italy) harbour.

 To this aim the S1 L1 Ground Range Detected (GRD) products with high resolution (H), with different sensing dates.
-Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect changes in the images. <br>✏️ S1 dataframes are customisable according to users choices, as for the coordinates needed to clip data.
+Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect changes in the images. <br>
+_Please note that this demo is done using S1 data that is not pre-processed (e.g. calibration.)._<br>
+✏️ S1 dataframes are customisable according to users choices, as for the coordinates needed to clip data.
 In the default CLEOPE workspace the sample list of example products is provided, but some of these products could be *offline* and must be ordered first.

 ## S2 trial notebook
 <a id="s2"></a>